Many of the ingredients used to make soap can be found locally or at the grocery store, and even more can be ordered online for quick delivery.

 06 of 09

 While they often have rounded/grooved bottoms, these containers are sturdy enough for a batch of soap and don’t need to be lined.Continue to 9 of 9 below.

 09 of 09

-If it's firm enough to hold the raw soap batter - and flexible enough to allow you to get the soap out of the mold - give it a try!
-Glass and metal are inflexible, so don't work well unless your plastic bag liner allows you to "pull" the soap out.
+If it's firm enough to hold the raw soap batter—and flexible enough to allow you to get the soap out of the mold—give it a try!
+Glass and metal are inflexible and don't work well unless your plastic bag liner allows you to "pull" the soap out.
 And remember that you don't want the soap coming into contact with anything metal other than stainless steel.